Rhomaleosaurus: Paleobiology

 Rhomaleosaurus may have been able to pick up scents while submerged by forcing water through passages in its skull containing sensory organs.
 This adaptation would have enabled it to hunt its prey in a similar manner to some modern shark species.

+Paleoecology

+Rhomaleosaurus coexisted with the extinct ichthyosaur Temnodontosaurus in which both acted as top-tier consumers with both feeding on ammonites, plesiosaurs, and ichthyosaurs.